American Conference of Governmental Industrial Hygienists: History

 In the mid-1950s, steady growth in membership resumed and by 1960 there were 511 members, including 54 from other countries.
 During the next decade these numbers more than doubled and in 1977 the total reached 1,800, of which 166 were from outside the United States.

 For over 75 years, ACGIH has been dedicated to the industrial hygiene and occupational and environmental health and safety communities.
 They have grown and expanded without losing sight of their original goal - to encourage the interchange of experience among industrial hygiene workers and to collect and make accessible such information and data as might be of aid to them in the proper fulfillment of their duties.
 This original goal is reflected in both their current mission - the advancement of occupational and environmental health - and in their tagline: Defining the Science of Occupational and Environmental Health.

-This scientific information is provided to members and others in the industry through our journal, professional conferences and seminars, as well as through a vast list of technical and scientific publications, including the TLVs and BEIs book.

-Presently, nine ACGIH committees focus their energies on a range of topics: agricultural safety and health, air sampling instruments, bioaerosols, biological exposure indices, industrial ventilation, international, small business, chemical substance TLVs, and physical agent TLVs.
+As of 2016, nine ACGIH committees focus their energies on a range of topics: agricultural safety and health, air sampling instruments, bioaerosols, biological exposure indices, industrial ventilation, international, small business, chemical substance TLVs, and physical agent TLVs.